zabbix/community-templates/Server_Hardware/Other/template_nvidia-smi_multigpu/6.0/README.md

 * Restart the zabbix-agent
 * Import template zbx_NVidia_GPUs.yaml and link this template to the monitored host

-This template is set up and tested on a server with nine Nvidia graphics cards.
+This template is set up and tested on a server with nine NVidia graphics cards.
 Comments, suggestions and help to improve this template are welcome

 ## Author